Woman's Union Missionary Society of America for Heathen Lands: Japan

 In Yokohama, the staff included the superintendent, missionary teacher and evangelist, superintendent of Children's Home, two missionary teachers, physician, six Japanese teachers, six Japanese medical assistants.
 21 Bible-women, 140 scholars, 200 in Sunday-school.
 Seven girls were graduated from the school in the English course in June, 1888.
 In all, 35 girls had passed the English department up to 1889, some of whom were teaching in mission schools, and others were married to evangelists and pastors.
 There was a corps of 21 Bible-women, three of them self-supporting.
 None of them understood English.
+Currently there is a private girls' secondary education school taking in women aged 12 to 18 called Yokohama Kyoritsu Gakuen in Yokohama, Japan.
+Yokohama Kyoritsu's English name is Doremus School, as it was established by Mary P Brine, Louise H Pearson (the school's first headmistress), and Julia N Crosby (school's second headmistress), three women associated with The Women's Union Missionary Society of American for Heathen Lands.

+Other works

+The society published several books, including The story and work of the Woman's Union Missionary Society of America for Heathen Lands (1883).

+The society inspired other Christian women, including the Women’s Foreign Missionary Society of the Methodist Protestant Church, which was established after members attended a speech given by Miss L Guthrie, a WUMSHL missionary working in Japan.